jcsgo/axtoolbox/README.md

 # axtoolbox
+Hi,

-Hi, this is a toolbox specific for analytics usage in python.
-I will be developing several modules that will be great for analytics
+This is a toolbox specific for analytics usage in python.
+Several functions are written here to save some time.
+Specifically:
+1. Avoiding hardcoding passwords --> refer to keys.py

+More functions will be added soon